Pre-General Availability Draft: 2017-12-16

 encryption.
 However, the server does not send the public key

-such request, it cannot encrypt the password and the
+cannot encrypt the password and the connection fails:

 ERROR 2061 (HY000): Authentication plugin 'caching_sha2_password' reported error: Authentication requires secure connection.

-To request the RSA public key, specify the
+To request the RSA public key from the server, specify the

 shell> mysql --ssl-mode=DISABLED -u sha2user -p --get-server-public-key Enter password: password